2021 NRL Grand Final: Attendance

+Due to COVID-19 restrictions, the match was attended by only 39,322 spectators because the Queensland Government limited Suncorp Stadium to seventy-five percent of its maximum capacity.

 Teams

 Matt Burton, Spencer Leniu, Paul Momirovski and Scott Sorensen were new additions to the Penrith squad that played in the 2020 grand final.
 For the South Sydney side, Tom Burgess, Alex Johnston and Adam Reynolds were the only remaining players from Souths' last premiership victory in 2014.
 Panthers hooker Apisai Koroisau was also part of the 2014 Souths premiership-winning squad.
 Blake Taaffe, who replaced suspended fullback Latrell Mitchell, became the least experienced player in a grand final, playing only his eighth game in the NRL.
 A few days later at club level, Taaffe won the John Sattler Medal for rookie of the year.
 After the match, South Sydney interchange Benji Marshall retired from his NRL career with a total of 346 matches played.